TradingView Pro vs Professional Trading Terminals: Which Do You Need?

 - Command-line interface for rapid, keyboard-driven workflows

-- Terminal commands for systematic research processes
+- Terminal commands for systematic research processes (DES, HDS, TAS, FA, ANR)

 - Professional charting via TradingView integration